 Coining is a sheet metal bending method that involves applying high pressure to compress and deform the metal sheet between a punch and die.
 The process produces precise and sharp bends with no spring back.
 Coining is often used to create intricate and highly accurate parts with tight tolerances.

-Coining applications include producing precision components in the electronics, aerospace, and medical device industries.
+Coining applications include producing precision sheet metal components in the electronics, aerospace, and medical device industries.
 It provides excellent dimensional control, resulting in parts with high accuracy and repeatability.

 4. Roll Bending